-While it’s possibly safe, some people can suffer from severe nausea and an increase in bowel movements.
+Note: While it’s possibly safe, some people can suffer from severe nausea and an increase in bowel movements from these medicinal plants.
 It may reduce the blood clotting process and might adversely affect the blood sugar levels of diabetic people.
-Avoid intaking the herb if you’re pregnant, breastfeeding or healing a recent surgery.
+Avoid intaking the herb if you’re pregnant, breastfeeding, or healing a recent surgery.
 Consult your doctor whenever required.

 Botanical Name: Matricaria recutita

 Common Names: German chamomile, Roman chamomile, English chamomile,

 Chamomile is a European plant of the daisy family with white and yellow flowers and a fresh aroma.
 People use it in manufacturing almost everything, from cosmetics to beverages, for years.
 Here are some of these yellow flowered medicinal plant uses:

 - Helpful In Cold

 - Reduces Period Cramps

 Note: If you notice any skin allergy, eye irritation, or other hypersensitivity reactions, contact your doctor immediately.
 Avoid applying chamomile around your eyes and before applying it on your skin, do a patch test first.